tokend/knowledge-base/tech/security.md

 Request signature implementation is based on IETF HTTP Signatures draft RFC except of implicit headers parameter is not supported, clients must explicitly specify headers used for signing.

-The signature algorithm supported is ed25519-sha256 which uses public signer key as keyId.
+The signature algorithm supported is ed25519-sha256 which uses public signer key as `keyId`.

 Both Signature and Authorization HTTP authentication schemas are supported.